 Most lenders have complaints procedures.
 Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
 In most cases complaints to a lender are sorted out effectively and efficiently.
 If you feel the matter is not resolved you can write to Financial Ombudsman Service with full details of your complaint.

-I am selling my apartment.
+I am selling my house.
 I had a double glazing fitted in October 2010, but did not receive a FENSA certificate or Building Regulation Certificate.
-My purchaser’s mortgage company, HSBC are being problematic.
-The Woolacombe solicitor who is on the HSBC conveyancing panel is happy to accept ‘lack of building regulation’ insurance but HSBC are requiring a building regulation certificate.
-Why do HSBC have a conveyancing panel if they don't accept advice from them?
+My purchaser’s lender, Yorkshire BS are being pedantic.
+The Woolacombe solicitor who is on the Yorkshire BS conveyancing panel is happy to accept ‘lack of building regulation’ insurance but Yorkshire BS are insisting on a building regulation certificate.
+Why do Yorkshire BS have a conveyancing panel if they don't accept advice from them?

-It is probably the case that HSBC have referred the matter to their valuer.
-The reason why HSBC may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
+It is probably the case that Yorkshire BS have referred the matter to their valuer.
+The reason why Yorkshire BS may not want to accept indemnity insurance is because it does not give them any reassurance that the double glazing was correctly and safely installed.
 The indemnity insurance merely protects against enforcement action which is very unlikely anyway.